-ca dir()
+ca-dir()

+V

-Accepted values: Directory name Default: none
+Accepted values: Directory name

+Default: none

 Description: Name of a directory, that contains a set of trusted CA certificates in PEM format.
-The CA certificate files has to be named after the 32-bit hash of the subject's name.
+The CA certificate files have to be named after the 32-bit hash of the subject's name.
 This naming can be created using the c_rehash utility in openssl.

-cert_file()
+cert-file()